zesty-io/bdx-connector-integration/README.md

 ## Project Organization

 `/models/` contains files that describe the content model in zesty, which values map the location of the BDX data in the XML.
 A function exists to iterate though this special object to verify data existing in the xml files.
+Model must only associate themselves with

 `/lib/` has functions to iterate through the special object, make ftp connection etc.